I see it all the time at our tennis centre, people having a game enjoying the rallies or lack of them.

 The ITN is a simple grading system between 1 and 10, 1 being a professional and 10 being a complete beginner. ability

 Over time I realised that even three minutes is a long time to answer a quiz, so I set about reducing the quiz to just ten questions.

 The new quiz I call the Universal Tennis Number (UTN) and takes less than two minutes to get a result.

-Making the site simple and creating a quiz that would accurately grade peoples tennis ability was the key focus.
+Making the site simple and creating a quiz that would accurately grade peoples tennis ability was the key focus. ability

 www.tennisgrading.com is the end result, I hope people enjoy knowing where they fit in and hopefully when asked to play a competition or even just asked to have a hit of tennis they feel comfortable enough to say “Why not”.